CesiumGS/cesium-unreal/Documentation/api-design-guide.md

 ### Custom Versions

-Sometimes a property on a `UObject` is deprecated, or replaced by an alternative solution.
-However, it may have been set by the user with some value that should successfully translate to the new implementation.
-This can be resolved by creating "custom versions" of the plugin that are specially handled at load time.
+Sometimes, a `UObject`'s property is deprecated or replaced by an alternative solution.
+However, it may have been set with a value that must translate successfully to the new implementation.
+This can be resolved by creating "custom versions" of the plugin for resolving differences at load time.

 Custom versions boil down to an `enum` called `Versions` that captures the current state of the plugin. `Versions` is stored in `CesiumCustomVersion.h` and can be expanded in the future.
-When objects are loaded from serialization, their properties can be specially handled if saved under a previous version.
+When objects are loaded from serialization, their properties can be intercepted if saved under a previous version.

+Depending on the type of property, there are two methods to override.
+Simple properties like `bool`s and `enum`s can be set in `Serialize`, which handles object state while loading and saving.
+However, properties that refer to other objects (e.g., pointers) must be set in `PostLoad`.
+Otherwise, their values will not be reliably be set by `Serialize`—they may be overwritten later in the load process.

+#### Create a New Version

-We'll walk through an existing code example below using version `WebMapTileServiceProjectionAsEnum`.
-In this version, a boolean property on `UCesiumWebMapTileServiceRasterOverlay` was replaced with an enum.
+Let's look at how to create a new version called `WebMapTileServiceProjectionAsEnum`.
+In this version, a boolean property on `UCesiumWebMapTileServiceRasterOverlay` will be replaced with an enum.

 First, deprecate the old property by following the guide linked in [Deprecation Specifiers](#deprecation-specifiers).
 Use the [Core Redirects](#core-redirects) as needed to redirect properties to their `_DEPRECATED` counterparts.